b-dorsal/Ones-Place-Power-Finder/README.md

 # Ones-Place-Power-Finder
-A quick script written for a MAT-300 History of Mathematics to confirm my answer to a homework question.
+A quick script written for MAT-300 History of Mathematics to confirm my answer to a homework question.
+# Author: Brian Dorsey
+# Date: 10/8/2017